-Selling products in an online shop requires more than simply building a website.
-A fundamental requirement for starting an online shop in the Netherlands is paying VAT and income taxes.
+Selling products in a webshop requires more than simply building a website.
+A fundamental requirement for starting an webshop in the Netherlands is paying VAT and income taxes.
 As an entrepreneur, it’s important to get well acquainted with the tax system in order to avoid fees and penalties.

-Most entrepreneurs are legally obligated to register at the Chamber of Commerce (KvK) and apply for a VAT number when operating an ecommerce business in the Netherlands.
+Most entrepreneurs are legally obligated to register at the Chamber of Commerce (KvK) and apply for a VAT number when operating an e-commerce business in the Netherlands.
 It ensures that your business complies with the tax requirements necessary to send out invoices and benefit from government allowances.
-Here is a breakdown of your basic tax obligations as an online shop owner in the Netherlands.
+Here is a breakdown of your basic tax obligations as a webshop owner in the Netherlands.

 The tax authorities define an entrepreneur as someone who provides products or services for payment to make a profit.
 Your business must meet the following criteria that qualify you as an entrepreneur:

 - Independence: you are solely responsible for arranging work and setting prices